-Conservative MP Neil Parish investigated over porn claims
+Tory MP Neil Parish investigated over claims he watched porn in Commons

 The Conservative MP accused of watching pornography in the House of Commons chamber has been named as Neil Parish.

-He has been suspended from the parliamentary party and is under investigation by the Commons Standards Committee.
+He has been suspended from the parliamentary party and is under investigation by Parliament's standards commissioner.

 Two female colleagues complained earlier this week after allegedly seeing him looking at adult content on his phone while sitting near them.

-Mr Parish referred himself for investigation, the party said.
+Mr Parish, 65, referred himself for investigation, the party said.

-The 65-year-old has represented Tiverton and Honiton, in Devon, since 2010 and is chair of the Environment, Food and Rural Affairs Committee.

-A Conservative Party spokesperson said: "Having spoken to the chief whip this afternoon, Neil Parish MP is reporting himself to the Standards Committee of the House of Commons.

-"Mr Parish has been suspended from the Conservative whip pending the outcome of that investigation."
+If the standards commissioner, Kathryn Stone, finds that he has violated the code of conduct for MPs, possible sanctions range from having to make an apology to the Commons to suspension or expulsion.

-One of those who reported Mr Parish was a female minister who said she had seen him viewing pornographic material while sitting beside him in the Commons chamber.
+It emerged on Wednesday that a female minister had reported seeing a male Tory MP viewing pornographic material while sitting beside her in the Commons chamber.

 A second female Tory MP said she had tried but been unable to capture video proof of him doing so.